HARPO: Hierarchical Agentic Reasoning for User-Aligned Conversational Recommendation: Related Work

 \subsection{Conversational Recommender Systems}

 Conversational recommender systems (CRSs) have evolved from early constraint-based dialogue systems to neural architectures supporting open-ended interaction.
 Early approaches framed recommendation as a structured decision process, relying on attribute-based queries and explicit constraint elicitation to narrow candidate sets~\cite{christakopoulou2016towards, sun2018conversational}.
-ReDial~\cite{li2018redial} established the modern generation-based CRS paradigm, enabling natural language interaction while reinforcing reliance on automatic proxy metrics from recommendation and dialogue modeling.
+ReDial~\cite{li2018towards} established the modern generation-based CRS paradigm, enabling natural language interaction while reinforcing reliance on automatic proxy metrics from recommendation and dialogue modeling.

-Subsequent work incorporated external knowledge to improve recommendation accuracy and mitigate cold-start issues~\cite{chen2019kbrd, zhou2020kgsf}.
-Pre-trained language models further unified conversational recommendation architectures, enabling joint dialogue understanding, reasoning, and recommendation~\cite{wang2022barcor, wang2022unicrs}, with more recent methods integrating retrieval augmentation and multimodal grounding~\cite{wang2023dcrs, yang2023mscrs}.
-While these advances improve fluency, retrieval accuracy, and tool usage, existing CRSs are still primarily trained and evaluated using proxy metrics such as Recall@K and BLEU.
-These metrics reward technical correctness but do not explicitly capture alignment with nuanced user intent or subjective satisfaction, motivating the need for quality-centric evaluation and optimization frameworks.
+Subsequent work incorporated external knowledge to improve recommendation accuracy and mitigate cold-start issues~\cite{chen2019towards, zhou2020improving}.
+Pre-trained language models further unified conversational recommendation architectures, enabling joint dialogue understanding, reasoning, and recommendation~\cite{wang2022barcor, wang2022towards}, with more recent methods integrating retrieval augmentation and multimodal grounding~\cite{dao2024broadening, wei2025mscrs}.
+Beyond conversational settings, multimodal recommendation has been explored through multitask learning frameworks that jointly optimize genre classification and rating prediction~\cite{raj2023multi}, learn unified user-movie representations from visual and textual modalities~\cite{raj2025multimodal}, and incorporate genre-aware scoring for domain-specific settings~\cite{mondal2023genre}; however, these approaches operate on static user profiles rather than the incremental preference revelation central to CRS.
+Despite broader advances in fluency, retrieval accuracy, and tool usage, existing CRSs are still primarily trained and evaluated using proxy metrics such as Recall@K and BLEU, which reward technical correctness but do not explicitly capture alignment with nuanced user intent or subjective satisfaction, motivating the need for quality-centric evaluation and optimization frameworks.